JetBrains/intellij-sdk-docs/topics/reference_guide/ui_themes/themes_extras.md

 UI Themes support specifying a background image as a key-value pair in the `"background": {}` section of a Theme description file:
 * The `image` key uses the file name of the image as the value.
-The background image is placed in the UI Theme plugin project's resources folder.
+The background image is placed in the UI Theme plugin project's <path>resources</path> folder.
 * The `transparency` key uses a `value` of 1-100.
 A `value` of 100 is opaque.
 * The `fill` key uses a value of `scale`, meaning to expand the image to fill the space as the window gets resized.